Full Name: (required)

 If you have any queries or would like further information, please contact us on 01254 397119, email: email@example.com

-Please note as of 5pm on Friday 20th March, our centres are closed to all learners (as detailed below) with remote methods of learning taking place instead.
+Please note our centres remain closed to the majority of learners (as detailed below) with remote methods of learning still taking place predominately.
+Small numbers of students are being invited in as we begin a gradual re-introduction of face-to-face learning.
 We hope to be able to resume normal operations as soon as possible and ask for your support at this time.

 Study Programme and Traineeship Students

-Our centres in Accrington, Bury and Oldham will be closed to all students.
-All students will be supported via remote/online learning.
-If you would like more details or have any concerns, please contact our Study Programme Team on 01254 392385, email: email@example.com
+Our centres in Accrington, Bury and Oldham will only be open to selected students who are invited in.
+All other students will continue to be supported via remote/online learning.
+If you would like more details or have any concerns, please contact our Study Programme Team on 01254 392385, email: firstname.lastname@example.org

 JCP Learners: Accrington